strangerstudios/pmpro-add-name-to-checkout/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3 =
+* BUG: Fixed issue where first and last name were being "blanked out" when logged in users checked out again.

 = .2 =
 * Fixed some warnings.
 Changed priority on pmpro_after_checkout hook to 5 so name meta fields are setup before most other plugins will try to hook.
 * Now also checking if an existing user is logged in with an existing first/last name before potentially overwriting the first/last name on a second checkout.